-After believing in the Lord and receiving the sacrament of water baptism, one must also receive footwashing.
+After believing in the Lord and receiving water baptism, one must also receive footwashing.
 This sacrament need only be performed once.
-One should understand the significance of this sacrament, receive it with thanksgiving, and determine to obey the Lord's teachings.
-At the same time, one must be willing to accept and receive continuous spiritual washing all their life, in order to be sanctified and remain in fellowship with the Lord (cf. Jn 13:8).
+One should understand the significance of this sacrament, receive it with thanksgiving, and be determined to obey the Lord's teachings.
+At the same time, one must be willing to accept and receive continual spiritual washing throughout life, in order to be sanctified and remain in fellowship with the Lord (cf. Jn 13:8).